INTERVIEWS

 CONCERT.

-That is because I do my best to internalize the music
+That is because I do my best to internalize and learn the music

 I need to be able to sing it back in my head from beginning to end